jcalvillo/cnc_map/README.md

 ## Main Source:
 * https://bost.ocks.org/mike/map/

-Basically, we create a TopoJSON ahead of time (including our points and our map) and then plot that one file.
+Basically, create a TopoJSON (including our points and our map) and then plot the world map with meteor strikes.

 ## If you want: